Shakespeare's funerary monument: Inscriptions

-The first line translates as "A Pylian in judgement, a Socrates in genius, a Maro in art," comparing Shakespeare to Nestor the wise King of Pylos, to the Greek philosopher Socrates, and to the Roman poet Virgil (whose last name, or cognomen was Maro).
-The second reads "Earth covers, people mourn, Olympus holds".
-Mount Olympus refers to the home of the Greek gods.
+The first line translates as "A Pylian in judgement, a Socrates in genius, a Maro in art", comparing Shakespeare to Nestor the wise king of Pylos, the Greek philosopher Socrates, and the Roman poet Virgil (whose last name or cognomen was Maro).
+The second reads "The earth covers him, the people mourn him, Olympus possesses him", referring to Mount Olympus, the home of the gods.